mark2wavy254/practise_repository/README.md

-This repo contains all of my practise in coding
+This is just a practise repo where I come to regularly practise my coding skills